Mix Martial Arts Styles VS. Traditional Martial Arts

-In this article, I would like to examine mix martial arts styles and the role traditional martial arts plays.
-With the emergence of the Ultimate Fighting Championship (UFC) and the drastic rise in MMA’s popularity has caused a lack of traditional martial arts practitioners to compete in
+In this article, I would like to examine mixed martial arts styles and the role traditional martial arts play.
+The emergence of the Ultimate Fighting Championship (UFC) and the drastic rise in MMA’s popularity have caused a lack of traditional martial arts practitioners to compete in

 Traditional martial arts are proving to be more effective as time goes by.
-As the sport of mix martial arts styles is evolving, we are starting to see a new generation of young fighters, many of which do not have a grounding in traditional disciplines.
-It is becoming a more common occurrence to see a knockout at the hand of a traditional martial artist not even Randy Couture’s chin could survive a Shotokan Karate crane kick from Lyoto Machida in UFC 129.
+As the sport of mixed martial arts styles is evolving, we are starting to see a new generation of young fighters, many of whom do not have a grounding in traditional disciplines.
+It is becoming a more common occurrence to see a knockout at the hand of a traditional martial artist.
+Not even Randy Couture’s chin could survive a Shotokan Karate crane kick from Lyoto Machida in UFC 129.

-The reason being, the new wave of practitioners are simply not prepared for such techniques, which makes me wonder if we are going to see a steady shift in disciplines over the next few years.
+The reason is, that the new wave of practitioners is simply not prepared for such techniques, which makes me wonder if we are going to see a steady shift in disciplines over the next few years.
 Maybe the current MMA standard is not quite as polished as people may think, and maybe the return of the Japanese and Chinese disciples that gave birth to the sport of MMA in the first place is just upon the horizon.

 One of the most common criticisms of the training regimes of traditional martial arts is the lack of focus on full contact sparring.
-Many MMA fighters claim that this where training in combat sports like Taekwondo and Karate flows.
-It is true, there may not be much emphasis on the full contact aspect of fighting; however, other aspects of preparation are accounted for that are not present in MMA training, such as the kata in karate.
+Many MMA fighters claim that this is where training in combat sports like Kajukenbo, Taekwondo, and Karate flows.
+It is true, that there may not be much emphasis on the full contact aspect of fighting; however, other aspects of preparation are accounted for that are not present in MMA training, such as the kata in karate.

 One distinct feature of traditional martial arts that cannot be denied is the complete control a fighter has over their body.
-Many MMA fighter is brawlers and in a combat situation, their technique is flawed to make amends for the actions of their opponent.
-A lot of MMA fighters claim that in a real fight situation technique gets thrown out the window and a fighter must do whatever they can to the distance.
-If this was the case then SEALS Team 6 would not have rehearsed over and over and over again to ensure they known ever detail before their raid on Osama bin Laden compound (read No Easy Day, by Mark Owen)
+Many MMA fighters are brawlers, and in a combat situation, their technique is flawed to make amends for the actions of their opponent.
+A lot of MMA fighters claim that in a real fight situation, technique gets thrown out the window and a fighter must do whatever they can to get the distance.
+If this was the case, then SEALS Team 6 would not have rehearsed over and over and over again to ensure they had known every detail before their raid on Osama bin Laden’s compound (read No Easy Day, by Mark Owen).

 Their point does not defy the point of training in a particular style?
 Is not this where the beauty and excitement of MMA came from in the first place??
 Let us not forget the original idea behind the Ultimate Fighting Championship was to find the most effective martial art in a real fighting situation.
 Although there is a strict set of rules in most traditional martial arts tournaments, it is more likely to see a traditional martial artist execute a particular move with perfect style and grace than an MMA fighter.